by Michael Custers

 NGA has supported my commitment by allowing me the time to work with the various APA events, and it has encouraged me to spread my wings to become a national speaker.
 As a company, it is also very involved in the APA.

 Absolutely!
 It wasn’t my initial objective to be so involved, but I have taken advantage of the opportunities that have opened up for me.
 My first step was to gain APA certification and to attend workshops.

 In 2012, the local chapter lost its study group coordinator.
 Recognizing the implications if this role wasn’t filled, I stepped forward and have ensured we’ve held at least one study group session each year since.

 I was later invited to join the team that prepares the Certification questions in 2013.
-I believe you should take the chance to stretch your wings whenever the opportunity arises.
+One should take the chance to stretch their wings whenever the opportunity arises.
 My mentor told me to recognize my talents, to develop these talents into skills, and then use the skills to reach my goals.
 It turns out to have been good advice.

-I am committed to delivering payroll services excellence.
-I work for an employer that shares this same vision.
+I’m committed to delivering payroll services excellence.
+My employer shares this same vision.
 I volunteer for an industry body that is setting standards for payroll delivery.
 You could say that I’m in a good place!

-Moving forward, I will continue to be highly involved with the local study group and as an adjunct professor for Florida State College in Jacksonville, working closely with APA’s committees to keep current with my own payroll knowledge so I can continue to educate others.
+Moving forward, I’ll continue to be highly involved with the local study group and as an adjunct professor for Florida State College in Jacksonville.
+As always, I’ll work closely with APA’s committees to keep current with my own payroll knowledge.
+Educating others remains my primary goal.